 How to Monitor and Audit Your Windows Server for Security Events

 Every system in an organization’s network generates log files of some type.
 Managing and monitoring these log data is crucial to spotting issues that occur within the network.
 The logs serve as a preliminary source of forensic evidence in case of a mishap.
-Besides this, monitoring logs also help fulfill compliance requirements.
+Besides this, monitoring logs also help fulfil compliance requirements.
 Active Directory (AD), most enterprises’ identity access management and governance platform, must be monitored regularly.
 The events that occur in an AD environment (Windows platform) are classified and logged under three main categories:

 Security logs include details about events like user account logons and logoffs, modifications to privileged groups, creating, deleting, or modifying scheduled tasks, etc. These logs are one of the first forensic evidence we inspect in case of a mishap to make a timeline and trace the attack path.
 Consistently monitoring security events and analysing logs helps network administrators to gain insights about potential attacks that threaten the organization’s IT infrastructure and improve the security posture.